epoberezkin/poberezkin.com/posts/2023-10-31-why-privacy-impossible-without-venture-funding.md

 Once the organization is profitable it is more likely to do what its customers want.
 But if the organization has no customers, but only users [^users], and is dependent on its donors, then it is at a high risk of being influenced.
 Many non-profits are specifically established by corporations to lobby their interests, and it was also non-profits that advocated anti-privacy legislation in different countries, with the mission of achieving online safety at a cost of everybody losing privacy [^thorn].

 There is an area when non-profit structure is effective – to provide the assurance to the users and developers that the network protocols will continue to be licensed under the open-source license, and to ensure a wider community review of protocol changes.
-We will be setting up a non-profit organization to manage the evolution of the SimpleX protocols in 2024, so that they are adopted wider, in client and server applications.
+We will be setting up a non-profit organization to manage the evolution of the SimpleX protocols in 2024, so that they are wider adopted in client and server applications.

 ## Reality of privacy